rudy0senpai/personal_intro./README.md

 ---

 ## 7. What I Learned

-*(Write 3–4 sentences here in your own words — graders check this part for authenticity.
-Some prompts to get started:)*
 - What `.split()` actually does and why it's useful for parsing one line of input into multiple values
 - Why list indexing (`data[0]`, `data[1]`...) works the way it does